adrienpaysant/LeonidasProject/README.md

 # leonidasProject
-A Qt app to analyze 4G (maybe 5G) communications
+A Qt app to analyze 4G communications